 How Long Does the Book Take?

 This varies a bit based on your child’s age and interest, as well as where in the book you are.
 I started my older two when they were about 3.5.
 They picked up reading fairly quickly, and the whole book took us maybe 6-9 months to complete.
 I started my 3rd when he was about 4.5 and and we finished the book in about a year.
 I started our 4th just before he turned 4 years old and we did it consistently for about 6 months.
 We took a break for a couple months over the summer while traveling, and are nearing the end of the book when he’s about to turn 5.

-Per day, we’d aim to spend 5-15 minutes, depending again on age and interest.
+Per day, we usually aim to spend 5-20 minutes, depending again on age and interest.
 The early lessons are super short so we could easily complete them in just a few minutes.
 The later lessons get long, so we’d need 15-20, and occasionally wouldn’t get all the way through them.
 Still, I usually cut it off after that amount of time so it doesn’t get too tedious.

 Overall, I really love this book for being straightforward and simple, for teaching proper phonetics, and for giving kids a great foundation for their reading journey.